 - In times of rain or dense clouds, the temperatures are very similar.
 During dry and sunny periods, however, the differences are significant!

 - Without rain, the beach temperatures are way above the pivotal temperature, resulting in a female-biased sex ratio.
-The very high daytime temperatures of up to 40°C could result in higher embryonic mortality – but we’ve never done the reality check here in Venecia as zero nests are left in their original spot on the beach and we don’t know what the natural hatching success would be.
+High daytime temperatures of up to 40°C could result in higher embryonic mortality – but we’ve never done the reality check here in Venecia,as zero nests are left on the beach and we don’t know what the natural hatching success would be.

 - While the beach temperatures are mostly above 30°C, the nest temperatures in the hatchery usually stay around 28-30°C. So if I had to make a very rough guess, I’d say that our overall sex ratio is 60-70% male and 30-40% female.

-Please keep in mind: These temperature measurements are only an approximation because the temperatures are measured in a depth of about 10cm (above the upper egg).
-The further down we go, the sand gets cooler, but in the centre of the nest it should be a bit warmer due to metabolic heating.
+Please keep in mind: These temperature measurements are only an approximation because the temperatures are measured at a depth of about 10cm (above the upper egg), not in the centre of the nest.

-Now let’s have a look at a few of the individual nests that we measured.
+Now let’s have a detailed look at a few of the nests that we measured.

 In the following graphs, the red-shaded area represents the middle third of the incubation period when the sex determination happens!
 So by looking at the temperatures within that period, we can make a rough guess about the sex ratio.